-Victoria is built on the homelands of the Songhees and Esquimalt people.
-The Songhees and Esquimalt nations are part of the Coast Salish family and are descendants of the Lekwungen family groups.
-Victoria continues to build and nurture strong relationships with the Lekwungen peoples.
-The City is committed to an inclusive and accessible environment for all people, in alliance with our indigenous partners.
+The City is built on the homelands of the Songhees and Esquimalt People.
+The Songhees and Esquimalt Nations are part of the Coast Salish family and are descendants of the Lekwungen family groups.
+Victoria continues to build and nurture strong relationships with the Lekwungen Peoples.